 PROFESSOR

 Dr. Bryan’s research interests include Old Norse literature, Icelandic folklore, historical pragmatics, the history of English, and the Christianization of Scandinavia.
 He has received research grants from the Fulbright Foundation, the American-Scandinavian Foundation, and the University of Missouri Research Board.
-He recently saw the publication of his monograph entitled Icelandic Folklore and the Cultural Memory of Religious Change, and his latest book, Discourse in Old Norse Literature, will be published in June of 2021.
+His recent book publications include Discourse in Old Norse Literature (Cambridge: D.S.
+Brewer, 2021) and Icelandic Folklore and the Cultural Memory of Religious Change (Leeds: Arc Humanities Press, 2021).

 For more information, see: https://mst.academia.edu/EricBryan